Crash of the Titans

 Crash of the Titans is a 2007 platform game developed by Radical Entertainment and published by Vivendi Games for the PlayStation 2, PlayStation Portable, Wii and Xbox 360.
-It is the first game in the Crash Bandicoot series not to have a Japanese release, and the last to be published by Vivendi Games before Activision merged with the company the following year.
+The sixth mainline game in the Crash Bandicoot series, it was the last to be published by Vivendi Games before Activision merged with the company the following year.
 Amaze Entertainment developed two separate versions of the game: one for the Nintendo DS and one for the Game Boy Advance.
 The game is the fourteenth installment in the Crash Bandicoot video game series, and the sixth game in the main franchise.

 The game's story centers on the discovery of a substance known as "Mojo", which series antagonist Doctor Neo Cortex and his niece Nina harvest to turn the inhabitants of the Wumpa Islands into an army of ferocious mutants known as "Titans".
 The protagonist of the series, Crash Bandicoot, must stop Cortex and Nina by using the technique of "jacking" to take control of and destroy the Titans while collecting mojo; he must also rescue his sister Coco, who has been kidnapped and forced to help build a doomsday machine that will assist the Titans in Cortex and Nina's bid for world domination.

 Crash of the Titans received mixed reviews upon release.
 Although the jacking mechanic, visuals, voice acting, and humor were received positively by most critics, the game's combat system and nonadjustable camera were criticized.
 The game was nominated for three awards.
+A sequel, Crash: Mind over Mutant, was released in 2008.

 Gameplay

-Crash of the Titans is a beat-em-up game with platforming aspects in which the player controls Crash Bandicoot, whose main objective is to rescue his sister, Coco, and save his home, the Wumpa Island, from being destroyed by the main antagonist's gigantic robot.
-The player's first goal is to rescue the sentient mask Aku Aku, who gives the player basic instructions, shields Crash from enemy attacks, and can be used as a board to help Crash traverse slippery terrain.
-From there, each level (known as an "episode") asks players to complete fights against large groups of enemies or simply progress through the episode.